wavey0x/wavey0x.github.io/_posts/2025-01-17-noop-not-my-safe.md

 featured: true
 ---

-If you're like me, you get a kick out of deploying Safe multisigs deterministically to [vanity addresses](https://etherscan.io/address/0xC001d00d425Fa92C4F840baA8f1e0c27c4297a0B) and across multiple networks.
+If you're like me, you get a kick out of deploying Safe multisigs deterministically to [vanity addresses](https://github.com/nlordell/deadbeef) and across multiple networks.

 But how safe is this practice?

 We all remember when [Wintermute lost 20M OP](https://banteg.mirror.xyz/iZAsBNL3j_5NIAY2Erav1r7Q4ecc7SC76AfMjyScs34) because an attacker replicated their Safe address on Optimism with malicious owners.
-Lesson learned: nobody deploys multichain Safes with `CREATE` anymore— CREATE2 is the way to go.
+Lesson learned: nobody deploys multichain Safes from the factory with the `CREATE` opcode anymore— `CREATE2` is the way to go.
 And since my deployments depend on an initializer containing my owner addresses, nobody can steal my Safe on new networks, right?

 **Wrong.**

-Today, I stumbled upon a way to "steal" a Safe address even with the `CREATE2` deploy method.
+Today, I stumbled upon a way to "steal" a Safe address even when the owner deployed with `CREATE2` and a proper initializer containing owners.
+Thus, Safe users should **not** rely on their ability to control a particular Safe address on new networks.

 _(Note: This was responsibly disclosed to the Safe team, and they confirmed it was a known issue, fixed in v1.4.1.)_